-As families approach the top of the Waiting List in the matter described below in Chapter 6, the following items will be verified to determine qualification for admission:
+As families approach the top of the Waiting List in the matter described below in Chapter 6, the following items will be verified to determine qualification for admission according to the following order of precedence:

-- 1. Preference verification - Family composition and type (elderly/non elderly), inclusive of family status, familial/marital status when needed for Head or spouse definition, or for inclusion in the household of a minor who is not yet born to or adopted by the assisted family, or legal guardianship, or right to custody, including temporary right to custody. - 3.
-Annual Income inclusive of tips and meals, including income that is expressly excluded by regulation where the RRHA is required verify. - 4.
+- 1. Preference verification - Family composition and type (elderly/nonelderly), inclusive of family status, familial/marital status when needed for Head or spouse definition, or for inclusion in the household of a minor who is not yet born to or adopted by the assisted family, or legal guardianship, or right to custody, including temporary right to custody. - 3.
+Annual Income\ inclusive of tips and meals, including income that is expressly excluded by regulation where the RRHA is required verify. - 4.
 Assets and Asset Income - 5.
-Deductions from Annual Income including but not limited to full-time student status, including students who are 18 or over, childcare expenses for children under 13 where such expenses allow an adult family member to be employed or to further his/her education or seek employment, total medical expenses of all family members in households whose Head or spouse is elderly or disabled, disability assistance expenses to include only those costs associated with attendant care or auxiliary apparatus which allow an adult family member to be employed, disability for determination of allowance or deductions.

-- Social Security Numbers (SSN) of all family members or an SSN Certification of non-issuance for any family members who do not have Social Security Numbers. - 7.
-Non-economic selection criteria used in applicant screening, inclusive of criminal history report, past landlord reports, credit reports, rent payment history. - 8.
-Citizenship or eligible immigration status, including date and place of birth.
+Deductions from Annual Income including but not limited to full-time student status, including students who are 18 or over, childcare expenses for children under 13 where such expenses allow an adult family member to be employed or to further his/her education or seek employment, total medical expenses of all family members in households whose Head or spouse is elderly or disabled, disability assistance expenses to include only those costs associated with attendant care or auxiliary apparatus which allow an adult family member to be employed, disability for determination of allowance or deductions. - 6.
+Social Security Numbers (SSN) of all family members or an SSN Certification of non-issuance for any family members who do not have Social Security Numbers. - 7.
+Non-economic selection criteria used in applicant screening, inclusive of past landlord reports, credit reports, rent payment history. - 8.
+Citizenship or eligible immigration status, including date and place of birth. - 9.
+Criminal history report, including searching relevant sex offender registries.